-Decorators are superficially similar to interceptors, but because they directly implement operations with business semantics, they are able to implement business logic and, conversely, unable to implement the orthogonal concerns for which interceptors are optimized.
+Decorators are superficially similar to interceptors, but because they directly implement operations with business semantics, they are able to implement business logic and, conversely, unable to implement the cross-cutting concerns for which interceptors are optimized.

-Decorators may be bound to any managed bean that is not itself an interceptor or decorator or to any EJB session or message-driven bean.
+Decorators may be associated with any managed bean that is not itself an interceptor or decorator or with any EJB session bean.